 pride, and performance excellence.

-The Otsego Fire Department and Rescue serves the City of Otsego and Otsego Township, as well as other neighboring communities by mutual aid agreement.
-Last year, the department responded to 115 fire calls and 321 calls for the rescue unit which includes medical emergencies, vehicle extrication, confined space rescue, ice rescue and high angle/rope rescue.
+The Otsego Fire Department serves the City of Otsego and Otsego Township, as well as other neighboring communities by mutual aid agreement.
+In 2015, the department responded to a total of 698 calls for service, which was down significantly from 758 in 2014.
+The Otsego Fire Department responds to all types of fires, priority 1 and 2 medical emergencies, motor vehicle crashes, vehicle extrications, confined space & rope rescue incidents, ice & swift water rescues, and hazardous material spills.
 The department is proud of its ability to respond and meet the challenges of providing emergency services to the Otsego area.

 The Otsego Fire Department and Rescue participates in numerous charitable activities throughout the year.
-We sponsor a local Boy Scouts of America Troop, participate is food drives, raise donated funds to purchase additional equipment, and annually hold a Halloween candy check at the fire hall.
-We also provides tours of the fire hall and fire safety programs to children.
-Most anyone who has attended Otsego Public Schools remembers their first ride in a fire truck at the conclusion of the fire safety program.
+We participate is safety days, raise donated funds to purchase additional equipment, and annually hold a Halloween candy check at the Fire Station.
+Tours of the Fire Station and fire safety programs are provided to children and school groups.
+Most anyone who has attended Otsego Public Schools remembers the fire safety program in October during Fire Prevention Month.
 Each year this program is provided to hundreds of school and pre-school children to help educate them about the dangers of fire.
-If you are interested in scheduling one of these programs, please call 694-4390.
+If you are interested in scheduling one of these programs, please call 269-694-4390.

 Here are a short list of actions which can be taken which will allow us to maintain our fast response time: